 Bob Ross is a huge inspiration to me, which I’ve talked about in length before.
 Not because his art was amazing, which I think it is, but because of his attitude and mentality with painting.
 With Bob it’s never about getting everything perfect; it’s about enjoying what you’re doing and being free with it.

 Anyway, just let your mind drift off a bit and let your brush guide you, not your consciousness.

 There’s Always Tomorrow

 I’ve mentioned this before, but I’m a very patient person.
 I’m not impulsive and I’m not quick to anger.
 However, when it comes to painting I can get very aggravated, anxious, and impatient.
-While I enjoy painting, I often reach a tipping point where I just want it done.
+While I enjoy miniature painting, I often reach a tipping point where I just want it done.

 In those moments I try to step away.
 If I paint through those impatient moments then it shows on the model.
 It could be that it’s just sloppy, a poor choice in color because I used what was already on my palette, or simply letting my standards slip.

 Sometimes I just set aside the model for the next day and that’s OK.
 It’s better to approach a model in the right mind-set than to do something just because you have the time to do it.

-At the end of the day, you want to take pride in your work.
+At the end of the day, you want to take pride in your art.
 Even if what you just painted wasn’t your best, you should be proud of yourself for finishing something, and for learning from those mistakes you made in the process.

 It’s easy to give up, to not push yourself to new heights, but it takes strength and determination to try to improve your painting, to fail, and to keep going.